 Providers

-The catalogue of upstream TTS providers Speechbase routes to, and the workspace state attached to each provider.
+The catalogue of upstream TTS providers Speechbase routes to, the models each exposes, and the workspace state attached to each provider.

 For the end-to-end routing model, including BYOK and Managed Routing, start with Providers and routing.